Table of Contents

 Pause and reflect

-- What type of prayer do you need to have to change your mindset on difficulty, to see it as God having your right where he wants you?
+- What type of prayer do I need to have to change my mindset on difficulty, to see it as a setup for God rather than a setback?

 “This is not how I pictured it.”

 Have you ever said this about your life?
-We all have a picture of how we want our life to play out.
-Everyone experiences periods in life that look nothing like they had imagined.
+We all have a picture of how we want our lives to play out.
+So how do we trust God in periods of life that look nothing like we imagined?

-David was anointed King of Israel, was hailed a hero for conquering Goliath, led numerous successful military campaigns, became head of military operations for Israel, married the king’s daughter – he had it all going for him.
+David was hailed a hero for conquering Goliath, led numerous successful military campaigns, became head of military operations for Israel, and married the king’s daughter.
+He had a lot going for him.

 Watch: 3 Examples of Trusting God When Times Are Hard

-Then suddenly, because of a jealous king, David spent the next ten or more years running from Saul, held up in a cave with a motley crew of misfits.
-It would be safe to say this is not how David pictured his journey toward becoming the king of Israel.
+Then suddenly, because of a jealous king, David spent the next ten or more years on the run.
+In 1 Samuel 22, we find David in a cave with a motley crew of misfits.
+It would be safe to say this is not how David imagined his life would go.

-In difficult times, we may be tempted to believe that God has abandoned us or has lost vision for us.
-When our oldest child decided to leave God, we were devastated and disheartened.
+When life doesn’t go the way we thought, we may be tempted to believe that God has abandoned us or lost vision for us.

 There is no greater joy than seeing God’s destiny rise above our circumstances.

-But with the encouragement of friends and prayer we had to decide whether our faith was going to be in our circumstances or in God.
+In these moments, we must decide whether our faith will be in our circumstances or in God.

-Though our circumstances change our destiny does not (Ephesians 1:11).
-Sometimes during difficult times we simply need to remember God.
-David embraced difficult times because he believed his future was in the hands of a God that loved him.
-We too need to believe that our future is in the hands of a God that loves us.
+Though our circumstances change, our destiny does not (Ephesians 1:11).
+David stayed faithful during difficult times because he believed his future was in the hands of a God who loved him.
+We, too, need to believe that our future is in the hands of a God who loves us.

 Pause and reflect